German Green Party Pitches Prescription Coverage For Sex With Prostitutes

 — The Times of London (@thetimes) January 9, 2017

-The Daily Mail says that prostitution in Germany doesn’t not carry the same stigma that it has in other countries, and that sex with a prostitute should be free for those with conditions like dementia, and people in care homes.
+The Daily Mail says that prostitution in Germany doesn’t carry the same stigma that it has in other countries and that sex with a prostitute should be free for those with conditions like dementia, and people in care homes.
 Scharfenberg says that she can imagine some form of financial assistance for sex.

 The plan would cover those who “are unable to achieve sexual satisfaction in other ways, as well as to prove they are not able to pay sex workers on their own.”

-Vanessa del Rae, a sex coach who worked as a nurse for many years, also ran a nursing home facility, and says that in many places, prostitutes are paid with insurance funds.
+Vanessa del Rae, a sex coach who worked as a nurse for many years, also ran a nursing home facility and says that in many places, prostitutes are paid with insurance funds.

 “In Holland, prostitutes are paid by the health insurance fund.
 In Germany in recent years we have seen the advent sexual companion, especially trained in relation to the sexual needs of elderly men and women.
 She knows the handicaps, the shyness and shame which come with old people.”